astronomer/airflow-guides/guides/getting-started-with-new-cloud.md

 If you set up an additional workspace, you'll effectively have to specify that you're "pointing" at it.

 By default, you're authenticated against the last workspace you deployed to.

+### How do I get rid of any `example_dag`'s that initially show up in my deployment's DAG list?

+For now, this is unfortunately something someone on the Astronomer team has to do directly.
+If you'd like us to remove any `example_dag`'s, let us know and we'll be quick to remove them.

+Airflow 1.10's functionality actually does allow users to do this directly, so you can expect to be able to do so in the future.
+Stay peeled!

 ### Can I have a NAT or single IP for each deployment?